 - Level of Information Need

-- Costing
+- Costing and Quantity Take-Offs

-- Coordination and
+- Model Coordination and Design Clashes

-- Levels of clash resolution in the design model.
+- Change Management

+- Architectural Interface

 This advice note also intends to clarify what can reasonably be expected from consulting design engineers.
-It also links these expectations to the standards set out in BSRIA BG6/2018: "A Design Framework for Building Services" while conforming to I.S.
-EN ISO 19650 requirements which deals specifically with the process for structuring electronic or digital building information using BIM.
+It also links these expectations to the guidance set out in BSRIA BG6/2018: "A Design Framework for Building Services" while conforming to EN ISO 19650 requirements which deal specifically with the process for structuring electronic or digital building information using BIM.

 The key early-stage documents setting out the BIM deliverables required are the EIR (Exchange Information Requirements) and the BEP (BIM Execution Plan).
 These documents are required to plan efficient workflows, and to ensure that all parties understand their responsibilities and that the best project outcomes are achieved.
 The EIR is written by / on behalf of the client and defines the project BIM scope of works.
 It should include details on what the models will be used for, and any standards or classifications required.
 The Pre-Appointment BEP should be written in response to the EIR during the bidding process and it should indicate the proposed delivery team approach.
+Plain language should be used to describe requirements and proposals in concise BIM documentation in order that information can be easily understood by all stakeholders.

-A high-level Responsibility Matrix should also be included in the bid documents indicating the elements which will be modelled and the Level of Information Need (typically a combination of Level of Detail and Level of Information) at each stage of the project.
+A high-level Responsibility Matrix should also be included in the bid documents indicating the elements which will be modelled and the Level of Information Need (previously a combination of Level of Detail and Level of Information) at each stage of the project.
 The Responsibility Matrix should also note elements which will not be modelled.
 The Pre-Appointment BEP should be updated following award of contract to form the Post Appointment BEP and should be agreed by all members of the design team and under current practice is managed by the Project Lead and should include specific details of how the requirements of the EIR will be achieved.
 The same process should take place prior to appointment of the contractor(s) for construction stage.

 The contractor(s) should refer to the design stage Post-Appointment BEP, the EIR and all other relevant BIM documentation when establishing their construction stage Pre-Appointment BEP.
 It is important to note that the EIR is an appointment-level document.
 Each entity that enters into an appointment which specifies BIM should be in receipt of an EIR at tender stage.
-A clear understanding of the Appointing Party's Information Requirements is required in order to facilitate the delivery of a quality project using BIM.
+A clear understanding of the Appointing Party's Information Requirements is required to facilitate the delivery of a quality project using BIM.
 If BIM is specified by the Appointing Party and an EIR is not provided, one should be requested.
 In the absence of comprehensive Information Requirements, designers should include details of the basis of their fee and service proposal, and any associated assumptions in their tender response.
+Following the tender issue at the end of design stage, it is important to ensure that all parties are aligned on the overall project BIM expectations as set out in the EIR, Design Stage BEP and associated documents during a contractor pre-appointment meeting.
+Any agreements discussed at these meetings should be recorded.